pohyeewpy/CSCI323-Assignment/README.md

 # Sentimental Analysis with Naive Bayes (CSCI323-Assignment)
 Group FT26 - Proj14

-This is a group project for CSCI323, a local web app that analyzes restaurant reviews using a trained TF-IDF + Logistic Regression sentiment model.
+This is a group project for CSCI323, a local web app that analyzes restaurant reviews using a trained TF-IDF + Linear SVM sentiment model.
+All diagram OUTPUTS are in the .ipynb file provided.

 ---